-The Pro Football Hall of Fame exhibit "Gridiron Glory" will be on exhibit at the Farmington Museum, March 7th through August 30th, 2020.
-Come enjoy 6,000 square feet of football artifacts, interactive exhibits for all ages, and spectacular footage from NFL Films.
+The Pro Football Hall of Fame exhibit “Gridiron Glory” is on exhibit at the Farmington Museum!
+Come enjoy 6,000 square feet of football artifacts and spectacular footage from NFL Films.
 This is a must for every football fan and fanatic.
+Hours are Sunday Noon-5pm, and 10 am to 5 pm Monday-Saturday.

 Gridiron Glory is the most extensive and comprehensive exhibit ever done on America’s most popular sport.
 The Pro Football Hall of Fame has lent to the exhibition the best of its vast holdings of football artifacts including a Vince Lombardi Trophy, rare photos, and one-of-a-kind documents.
 In addition, NFL Films has provided spectacular footage from its unparalleled film archives to illustrate the exhibit’s many themes and storylines.
 Throughout the exhibit, the Hall of Fame has also created a series of interactive exhibits that challenge both mind and body.